TerryTian21/HTN2021/README.md

 Go to https://digi.bib.uni-mannheim.de/tesseract/ and find the appropriate version for your operating system.
 For windows 64-bit, install: tesseract-ocr-w64-setup-v4.1.0.20190314.exe

-After the installation, edit the
+After installing, edit the ui.py file and set """pytesseract.pytesseract.tesseract_cmd""" equal to the absolute path to the tesseract.exe file within the installation.